sspencer/mock/README.md

 ## Ideas

-- [ ] Embed web server on different port that displays log of all requests/responses.
-Use [ngrok](https://ngrok.com) as inspiration.
+- [ ] completed last idea of embedded web server ... what else?